LimZiJia/tp/docs/DeveloperGuide.md

 Having a `deferment` attribute is also important as it allows the client to defer the reminder to a later date.
 This is for client satisfaction as it might not be a good time for housekeeping services when we call to remind them.

+#### Alternatives considered

+##### Alternative 1
+Only store `nexthousekeepingDate` and only call to ask the client on the housekeeping date. `nextHousekeepingDate` is maintained by asking the client everytime they have done a housekeeping service.

+Pros: Very simple to implement.

+Cons: [1] It adds more work for the admin but more importantly the client.
+This is because an additional call is required after every service.
+[2] The client may not know an exact date far into the future.
+If the client is unsure and provide a general period, then we can save the work of calling everytime by using `preferredInterval` as in our proposed implementation.
+[3] If the admin is sick or busy on `nextHousekeepingDate`, then the call will be missed altogether.

+##### Alternative 2
+Same as our original implementation but without `deferment`.

+Pros: Simpler implementation, less commands for admin to learn.

+Cons: [1] Less flexible for the client.
+The client may not be ready for housekeeping services when we call to remind them.
+[2] It is possible to deal with this as an admin, but it would be "hacky" as the admin would have to edit the `lastHousekeepingDate`.

 ### \[Completed\] Find using multiple attributes

 The Find feature has already been developed in AB3.
 However, it only searches the keywords given in the Name attribute.